stef4k/timeseriesDB-sensor-data-application/glycemic-benchmark/readme.md

 Setup Steps

-1. Place your data folder named "data" in this repository
+1. Place your data in folder named "data" in this repository
 2. The data folder structure will be directories with different users data and a demographics.csv file
 3. Create "new_data" and "results" folder in the same level as data
 4. Create a python environment and install all the libraries shared in the requirements.txt